-- 17.1 Shortlisted candidates should be asked to complete a self-declaration.
-The selfdeclaration form is an opportunity for a candidate to advise you of their criminal record or of any information that may make them unsuitable to work with children.
+17.2 Shortlisted candidates should be asked to complete a self-declaration.
+The self-declaration form is an opportunity for a candidate to advise you of their criminal record or of any information that may make them unsuitable to work with children.
+Candidates should be asked to sign the declaration confirming the information they have provided is true.
+Where this is an electronic signature, the shortlisted candidates should physically sign a hard copy at the point of interview.
 The self-declaration form should be reviewed and discussed at interview with the candidate.
 A copy of the self-declaration form can be found here.
 Please note this information can only be requested for shortlisted candidates.
-This information should not be used to help to decide who should be shortlisted. - 17.2 At interview schools must check the following: - identity check identity checking guidelines can be found on GOV.UK - check of qualifications / certificates and QTS status via the TRA website - right to work in the UK (Birth Certificate and proof of NI, Passport, or appropriate visa documentation)
+This information should not be used to help to decide who should be shortlisted.

+- 17.3 At interview schools must check the following: - identity check identity checking guidelines can be found on GOV.UK - check of qualifications / certificates and QTS status via the TRA website - right to work in the UK (Birth Certificate and proof of NI, Passport, or appropriate visa documentation)